vedangwartikar/smart-lab-assistant/README.md

 Slack channel commands| Description
 ------------ | ------------------------------------------
+Help | To display commands and their usage
 Shutdown | To shutdown a PC
 Restart | To Restart a PC
 Install python library **XYZ** | Installs any python library using pip command